 Too many of our nation’s seniors struggle against hunger.
 In 2017, three million households with at least one adult age 65 or older were food insecure.
 Millions more households with seniors face marginal food security.

 One in 10 of the nation’s 43.8 million households with seniors (age 60+) participated in the Supplemental Nutrition Assistance Program (SNAP), on average each year between 2012–2016.

-- In 2017, three million food-insecure households included a senior age 65 or older.
+- In 2017, three million food-insecure households included a senior age 65 or older.2

-- 1.2 million seniors age 65 or older who lived alone were food insecure in 2017, and approximately 524,000 of these seniors were experiencing very low food insecurity.
+- 1.2 million seniors age 65 or older who lived alone were food insecure in 2017, and approximately 524,000 of these seniors were experiencing very low food insecurity.3

-- SNAP benefits an average of approximately 4.7 million households with at least one senior age 60 or older.
-Even so, 3 out of 5 eligible seniors miss out on SNAP.
+- SNAP benefitted approximately 5 million households with at least one senior age 60 or older in FY 2017.4 Even so, millions of eligible seniors miss out on SNAP.5

 SNAP is the first line of defense against senior hunger.

 - Why SNAP Matters for SeniorsThe Supplemental Nutrition Assistance Program (SNAP):

 - is available to every eligible senior, in every corner of the country.

 - provides seniors with significant food purchasing power every month of the year.